BaturalpArisoy/stac2cube/README.md

 ## How to run on HPC
 A documentation file on how to use stac2cube features on terrabyte's HPC for compute-intensive processes and for faster processing time can be found in the [slurm folder](https://github.com/BaturalpArisoy/stac2cube/tree/main/slurm).
 Don't forget to look at *how_to_use.txt*.

-## What's upcoming?
-- [x] Custom and automatic temporal composites (e.g. mean of each month in the time-series)
-- [ ] Merge Landsat TM and OLI missions for terrabyte catalogues.
-- [ ] Batch processing tools for all the steps (under development).
-- [ ] Sentinel-1: Instrument Selection
-- [ ] Add SLURM job array to submit multiple json files at once
-- [ ] Silent parameter for get_stac_layers that will automatically switch to terrabyte STAC catalogs when run on HPC
-- [ ] Cloud shadow detection and masking for Sentinel-2

 ## Access and Licensing Details for STAC Catalogs